fsossai/nnet/README.md

 This is a basic experimental implementation of a Fully-connected Multilayer Perceptron that can be trained from scratch.
-I created this library to have a feeling of how well a naive C implementation perform, so this is not meant to be a complete.
+I created this library to have a feeling of how well a naive C implementation perform, so this is not meant to be a complete package.

 ## Structure

 The model is not created specifying the linear transformations but rather specifying the number of neurons for each layer.
 Once the layout is known, all the weights are stored **contiguously** in memory.

 All the data relative to the values in the network is stored in a structure with 3 main arrays:
  - _stimulus_ contains the input of each neuron in a forward pass